 Welcome to the web site of the Laboratory of Medicinal and Molecular Electrochemistry which is part of the Department of Pharmaceutical Chemical and Environmental Sciences at the University of Greenwich.

-It is my great pleasure to welcome you to our website.
+It is my immense pleasure to welcome you to our website.

 Our laboratory is currently studying the use of electrochemistry for syntheses of a variety of biologically active molecules with important pharmacological properties.
 We are particularly interested in Tyrosine Kinase Inhibitors (TKIs).
 The concise synthesis of such molecules is a challenge that stimulates us to develop new synthetic methodologies that enable the construction of several bonds and/or rings in a single step and control the chiral centres formed in the process.
 Much to our delight, our first molecules are now receiving patents in the United States.